Some of my key accomplishments in the last 25 years are a direct result of haven written out my life goals at the age of 30:

 We have taken several island vacations, including to the Caribbean and to our absolute favourite island destination of Maui (7X).

-We have enjoyed entertainment travelling to Chicago, LA, New York City, Las Vegas, Orlando, and San Francisco.
+We have enjoyed entertainment travelling to Chicago, LA, New York City, Las Vegas, Orlando, San Francisco, Nashville and Memphis.

 The following are 10 of my 100 Life Goals on lifestyle . . .